GloriaXie123/coding-for-Interview/C programming language notes.md

 ### 4.3 Scope Rules

+The _scope of a name_ is the part of the program within which the name can be used.

+The scope of an external variable or a function lasts from the point at which it's declared to the end of the file being compiled.

+If an external variable is to be referred before it's defined, or it's being used in a different file from the one where it's defined, then an _extern declaration_ is mandatory.

+It's import to distinguish _declarition of external variable_ and it's _definition_:

+A declarition announces properties of variable(primarily type) and a definition also causes storage to be set aside. and initialization of an external variable only goes with definition.
+`extern int a;`

+`extern char s[];`

+`int a = 0;`

+`char s[MAXVAL];`

+### Header Files

+In realistic program we might put different part of a bigger program into different source files.

+declarations and definitions are shared among files, and we want to centralize it and keep only one copy as the program evolves.

+so we will put declarations and definitions into header file: _`cacl.h`_.

 ## Chapter 5 Pointers and Arrays

 A pointer is a variable that contains the address of a variable, pointer is much used in C,partly because they are sometimes the only way to express the computation, and partly because they usually lead to more compact and efficient code.